BrianChegeGichau/Titanicdataset/README.md

 I challenged my model using the Random Forest Algorithm and scored an accuracy of 88% which also surpassed our metric of success.

+Spam Message Classification

+The Context

+Given a number of variables, as a Data Scientist am tasked to correctly classify a spam message.

+Metrics of success

+I am targeting to achieving an accuracy of 85% with the optimal Naive Bayes Classifier model.

+Steps taken during the study:

+The following steps will be undertaken during this study:

+1. Reading and exploring the dataset.

+2. Data Cleaning; Dealing with missing data to answer the given question.

+3. Perform univariate and multi-variate analysis and recording observations.

+4. Fitting my data into the Naive Bayes Classifier and obtaining the best paramters for the model.

+5. Providing comprehensive recommendations based on my study.

+6. Challenging my solution by providing insights on how to make model improvements.

+Project Description

+I used the Naive Bayes Classifier model to correctly a spam message.
+Tuned the model, tested it using different test sizes.